MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-security-governance-and-compliance.md

 Single sign-on (SSO) is the foundation for integrating SAP and Microsoft products.
 Kerberos tokens from Microsoft Active Directory (Azure AD), combined with third-party security products, have enabled this capability for both SAP GUI and web-browser-based applications for years.
 When a user signs in to their workstation and successfully authenticates, ad issues them a Kerberos token.
 A third-party security product then uses the Kerberos token to handle the authentication to the SAP application without the user having to reauthenticate.

-You can also encrypt data in transit from the user's front end towards the SAP application by integrating the third-party security product with secure network communications (SNC) for diag (SAP GUI), RFC, and SPNEGO for HTTPS.
+You can also encrypt data in transit from the user's front end towards the SAP application by integrating the third-party security product with secure network communications (SNC) for DIAG (SAP GUI), RFC, and SPNEGO for HTTPS.

 Azure Active Directory (Azure AD) with SAML 2.0 can also provide SSO to a range of SAP applications and platforms like SAP NetWeaver, SAP HANA, and the SAP Cloud Platform.